Nebraska man accused of locking children up pleads guilty

-WAKEFIELD, Neb.
-(AP) - A northeast Nebraska man accused of locking his children in a bedroom and denying them food has pleaded guilty to child abuse.
+WAKEFIELD (AP) — A Northeast Nebraska man accused of locking his children in a bedroom and denying them food has pleaded guilty to child abuse.

-Fifty five-year-old Patrick Henderson, of Wakefield, pleaded guilty Monday to two counts of child abuse - one a felony and the other a misdemeanor.
-In exchange, prosecutors will recommend Henderson be placed on probation when he's sentenced Nov.
+The Sioux City Journal reports that 55-year-old Patrick Henderson of Wakefield pleaded guilty Monday to two counts of child abuse — one a felony and the other a misdemeanor.
+In exchange, prosecutors will recommend Henderson be placed on probation when he’s sentenced Nov.
 22 in Dixon County District Court.

 His wife, 43-year-old Angel Henderson, now faces two counts of felony child abuse and faces up to 100 years in prison if convicted.
 She’s pleaded not guilty.